VMCAI 2020 - 21st International Conference on Verification, Model Checking, and Abstract Interpretation

 - Any other artifact described in the paper

 The artifact evaluation will be done in parallel with the submission.
-The artifact are submitted at most 1 week after the paper submission.
+The artifacts are submitted less than 1 week after the paper submission.

 All artifacts are evaluated by the artifact evaluation committee.
+Each artifact will be reviewed by at least two committee members.
 Reviewers will read the paper and explore the artifact to evaluate how well the artifact supports the claims and results of the paper.
 The evaluation is based on the following questions.

 - Is the artifact consistent with the paper and the claims made by the paper?